JaPNaA/subredditList/README.md

 \*note: the first 24 lines of [data/subreddits.txt](data/subreddits.txt) was entered manually.

 <small> It bugged out on the last page, and I'm not going to debug a program that takes hours to run </small>

+## Contributing

+If you update the list with `npm start`, please submit a pull request with the updated `subreddits.txt` file.